EMR and other First Responder Certifications

 3. You must successfully complete the EMR state-approved psychomotor examination that tests your skills.
 The psychomotor exam is administered by the State EMS Office or at the training institution that provided the EMR course.

-4. You must successfully complete a cognitive exam that tests your knowledge and will be completed after the application process.
+4. You must successfully complete a cognitive exam that tests your knowledge, which will be completed after the application process.
 The National Registry administers the cognitive exam.

-5. Once you have completed the EMR course, passed the psychomotor exam, and have your CPR-BLS for Healthcare Provider card, you can start the application process.
+5. You can start the application process once you have completed the EMR course, passed the psychomotor exam, and have your CPR-BLS for Healthcare Provider card.
 First, you will create an online account on the National Registry website.
 After creating an account, you will submit a National Registry application, answering all questions truthfully.

 6. If a criminal conviction has occurred, the National Registry may deny your certification or take other appropriate action they deem necessary.